Vaishnava Sahajiya

-Vaiṣṇava Sahajiyā was a form of Hindu tantric Vaishnavism focused on Radha Krishna worship that developed in Eastern India (Bengal, Bihar, Orissa, Assam).
+Vaiṣṇava Sahajiyā was a form of Hindu tantric Vaishnavism focused on Radha Krishna worship that specifically developed in Bengal.
 This tradition flourished from the 16th to the 19th century.
 Oral tradition has it that this sect originated from the last surviving followers of Vajrayana (numbering around 1200 men & 1300 women) who converted to Gaudiya Vaishnavism as a result of the preaching of Virachandra (aka Virabhadra) Goswami, the son of Chaitanya Mahaprabhu's associate Nityananda, following the decline of Buddhism due to the Islamic conquest of Bengal.
 The Vaiṣṇava Sahajiyā tradition produced many great poets who wrote in the Bengali language, the most famous of these poets all wrote under the pen name Chandidas (a name used by various authors).
 Their religious literature was mainly written in Bengali vernacular.

-Vaiṣṇava Sahajiyā used the romance between Krishna and Radha as a metaphor for union with the innate or primordial condition (the Sahaja) present in everyone.
+Vaiṣṇava Sahajiyā used the romance between Krishna and Radha (defined as parakiya rasa as by Visvanatha Chakravarti) as a metaphor for union with the innate or primordial condition (the Sahaja) present in everyone.
 They sought to experience that union through its physical reenactment in tantric ritual.
 To this end, Vaiṣṇava Sahajiyā often made use of sexual intercourse in their tantric sadhanas.
 Vaiṣṇava Sahajiyās understood Krishna as being the inner cosmic form (svarupa) of every man and likewise Radha was seen as the inner form of women.

 The Vaiṣṇava Sahajiyā tradition was deeply influenced by Bhakti movement and its poets (such as Jayadeva).
 They were also deeply influenced by the Vajrayana idea known as "Sahaja" and made use of tantric sexuality (karmamudra).
 From the Bengali Vaishnavas, Vaiṣṇava Sahajiyā adopted the devotion to Radha Krishna and its understanding of bhava (feeling) and rasa (flavor).
 From the Buddhists, they adopted the theory of emptiness (shunyata) and tantric deity yoga and sexuality.

 The Vaiṣṇava Sahajiyā tradition also influenced the Baul tradition of Bengal.
 The Vaiṣṇava Sahajiyā tradition does not survive as a living lineage today with an unbroken connection to the medieval gurus.
 However, its influences can be found in some modern Bengal Hindu tantrikas who claim to be Sahajiyās.